zeinabourhane/zeinabourhane.github.io/courses.md

 This course is designed to inspire women and girls, strengthen leadership skills, and empower emerging climate leaders to drive just and inclusive climate initiatives.

-> Developed by UNITAR and C40 with the exclusive support of the Fondation L’Oréal, and with knowledge contributions from Columbia Climate School and CARE France.
+> Developed by: UNITAR and C40 with the exclusive support of the Fondation L’Oréal, and with knowledge contributions from Columbia Climate School and CARE France.

 👉 [See course details](https://www.linkedin.com/posts/zeina-bourhane-772373144_climateaction-womenleadership-sustainability-activity-7354797653315993600-Q-4f?utm_source=share&utm_medium=member_desktop&rcm=ACoAACLv84YBOhjXY-qVLi3IUwA3yB3VcGapmkM)